PE & Sport Provision

 From an early age, competitive sport is nurtured and encouraged, with KS1 pupils preparing for and entering local competitions in athletics, football, and gymnastics.
 In KS2, the school’s aim is for every child to take part in at least one sport festival, with staff identifying the pupils with specific talents in, for example, football, tennis or orienteering.
 Skills are taught through P.E. lessons and through a wide variety of sports provision offered after school, both through teachers but also through highly skilled sports coaches who, with their skill and interventions.
 This is led by class teachers and our Total Sport providers.
 This enables not only the less active pupils, but also the most able children to develop their skills in specific sporting interventions.
 This helps pupils to build on key skills ahead of tournaments and competitions and further develop their resilience, teamwork and passion of the sports which they participate in.

-In Year 5 & 6, we deliver a Sports Leadership programme which is led by the HSSP (The Harrogate School Sports Partnership).
+In Year 5 & 6, we deliver a Sports Leadership programme which is led by the Springboard School Partnership.
 Pupils use this to teach, plan and assess PE lessons and provide extra-curricular sporting opportunities for other pupils.
 This is an engaging project for all pupils.
 We also have a Year 6 SSOC (School Sports Organisational Crew), who lead play sessions during lunch times and who accompany other pupils to inter-school competitions in the area to act as mentors and supporters.
-This year, this group of eager sportspeople and most able pupils have also had the opportunity to organise and lead our Sport Relief fundraising activities.

 The school is keen to provide a wide range of extra-curricular clubs for pupils throughout the year.
-Pupils enjoy the opportunity to try new sports such as badminton, netball, yoga and mindfulness, lacrosse, tennis, football, multi-skills, hockey, cricket, rounders, athletics and orienteering.
+Pupils enjoy the opportunity to try new sports such as badminton, netball, yoga and mindfulness, netball, tennis, football, multi-skills, hockey, cricket, rounders, athletics and orienteering.
 We monitor participation and check uptake against gender, SEND and free school meals.
-We also enter a wide range of competitions in these sports and have progressed to the North Yorkshire finals in a range of sports.

 Sport events include: orienteering, rounders, tennis, cricket, golf, athletics, gymnastics, dance and rugby, and at Knaresborough St John’s there is 100% effort given in every event.
 The children’s achievements, for participation or success, are celebrated each time in assembly and regular updates are posted on Twitter and in our school newsletter.